kaniini/mastodon-hardened/HARDENED.md

 newly published statuses on multi-user servers.

+### Local (unfederated) status visibility

+Mastodon Hardened adds a new federation visibility setting which allows for excluding statuses from federation.
+This is mainly intended for instance-specific news that is uninteresting when federated.

 ## Design goals

 * Unintended redistributions of statuses to the general public should be considered